kaianicole/edit-asr-captions/index.md

 ## Resources
 This guide is based on the [Described and Captioned Media Program's Captioning Key](https://dcmp.org/learn/captioningkey).
 While this guide will get you started in editing quality captions, the list of recommendations is not exhaustive.
 Consult the Captioning Key for more details.

+## Credits
+Videos used for examples come from the public domain.
+For a list of videos used, visit [Editing Auto-Generated Captions: Credits](credits.md)